letsencrypt/cp-cps/CPS.md

 ### 5.1.1 Site location and construction

+ISRG Secure PKI Facilities are located in the United States, as are all copies of CA root and intermediate private keys.

+ISRG maintains at least two Secure PKI Facilities at all times for the sake of redundancy.

+Secure PKI Facilities are constructed so as to prevent unautohrized entry or interference.

+Secure PKI Facilities are monitored at all times (24x7x365) so as to prevent unautohrized entry or interference.

 ### 5.1.2 Physical access

+Physical access to ISRG Secure PKI Facilities is restricted to authorized ISRG employees, vendors, and contractors, for whom access is required in order to execute their jobs.
+Access restrictions are strongly enforced via multi-factor authentication mechanisms.

 ### 5.1.3 Power and air conditioning

+Redundant power sources are readily available at each Secure PKI Facility, and are designed to meet ISRG's operating requirements.

+Air conditioning systems at each Secure PKI Facility are designed to meet ISRG's operating requirements.

 ### 5.1.4 Water exposures

+ISRG Secure PKI Facilities are designed to protect ISRG infrastructure from water exposure/damage.

 ### 5.1.5 Fire prevention and protection

+ISRG Secure PKI Facilities are designed to prevent fire and provide suppression if necessary.

 ### 5.1.6 Media storage

+ISRG Secure PKI Facilities are designed to prevent accidental damage or unauthorized access to media.

 ### 5.1.7 Waste disposal

+ISRG prohibits any media that contains or has contained sensitive data from leaving organizational control in such a state that it may still be operational, or contain recoverable data.
+Such media may include printed documents or digital storage devices.
+When media that has contained sensitive information reaches its end of life, the media is physically destroyed such that recovery is reasonably believed to be impossible.

 ### 5.1.8 Off-site backup

+ISRG maintains multiple backups of private keys split between multiple Secure PKI Facilities.
+All backups are stored on devices meeting FIPS 140 Level 3 criteria.

 ## 5.2 Procedural controls